pulibrary/conference_notes/2024_09_owasp_global_appsec/day1.md

 [LINDDUN GO is a card game](https://downloads.linddun.org/linddun-go/default/v240118/go.pdf) you play to do the privacy threat model

 They used an integrated library system as an example for this framework!
 Fun!

+How do you mitigate threats?
+With Privacy Enhancing Technologies (PETs) -- some of these sounded really interesting!
+They didn't go into a lot of detail, I'd like to learn more.